 About the PI Unit

-The PIU unit within the Sir Arthur Conan Doyle Centre works with a small group of trained volunteers which includes two highly experienced consultants: Tricia Robertson (West of Scotland) and Archie Lawrie (Fife) as well as our Chair, Ann Treherne.
+The PI unit within the Sir Arthur Conan Doyle Centre works with a small group of trained volunteers which includes our highly experienced consultant: Chloe Deas, as well as our Chair, Ann Treherne.

 To contact us: email firstname.lastname@example.org or call us on 0131 625 0700 and we will respond.
 All enquiries are treated as confidential however we will need to know some personal information about you such as where you live and contact telephone numbers (including landline if applicable and email address).